VictoriousWealth/tradestream/README.md

 ## 🙏 Acknowledgements [↑ Top](#table-of-contents)

-* Architectural patterns inspired by real-world fintech systems such as JPMorgan
+* Architectural patterns inspired by real-world fintech systems such as JPMorgan and BNY
 * Security best practices influenced by **OWASP** guidelines
 * Deployment and infrastructure ideas from **AWS** resources